 - Blurry vision: When you are done swimming, you may notice that things begin to look cloudy or dim.
 Although, this may not occur that same day.
 It may occur after two to three weeks.
 I had the opportunity to speak with some swimmers, and they came out clear to me that they used to feel like their vision was blurred.
 But they said it would come back to normal after some days.
 Mind you, I did not tell them they have cataracts.
 That’s the job of medical personnel.
 I am just saying this to show you that it is common among swimmers to see this symptom.

 - Trouble seeing at night: The signs you might be seeing may be challenging to see at night.
 Some activities that you used to before may now become impossible.
 For instance, you may find it so hard to drive at night.

 - Seeing colours as faded: One may begin to see colours as faded.
 Dear swimmer, once you notice that the actual colour of an object is like another colour in your sight, then you need to rise and attend to it.

 - Go for checkups regularly: I should start by advising the competitive swimmers that they need to do regular checkups.
-You need to take some time off, visit your eye doctor.
+You need to take some time off and visit your eye doctor.
 Tell him to examine you.
 The essence of doing this is to know the status of your eye’s health.
-The specialist will tell you the condition of your eyes, and if there are any complications, you will need to attend to it.
+The specialist will tell you the condition of your eyes, and if there are any complications, you will need to attend to them.